The Ultimate Guide To Grow, Plant and Care for Strawberries

 So, you love the taste of strawberries.
 You’re ready to have them with everything, but your big question is: how to grow them?
 The great news is that strawberries are simple and straightforward to grow.
 You do need to make sure you follow some basic guidelines, however.
 Here’s how to do it.

-The first step is to examine your plants prior to planting.
+The first step is to examine your strawberry plants prior to planting.
 Check them for signs of pests and disease and remove any damaged leaves with clean tools.
 If your new plants are on the small side, you may choose to remove any early flowers or immature fruits.
 This will encourage the plant to put its energy into producing fresh growth, giving it a better chance of producing higher yields in the summer.

-Choosing where to grow them
+Choosing where to grow strawberries

 When left to their own devices, strawberries may become very invasive, which is why many gardeners prefer to grow them in containers.
 Traditional strawberry planters are specialised containers that allow multiple plants to be grown in a small amount of space.
 Strawberries grow well in most containers and hanging baskets, as long as drainage holes are present.
 Try a multipurpose compost as a growing medium and space the strawberries about 20cm (8in) apart.